tpecholt/imrad/README.md

   * There is a clear relationship between parent - child widget as well as children ordering which is important for container widgets like Table
   * Overlay widgets can be placed on top using relative position to the nearest window corner

+* supports box layout

+  * powerful and simple to use layout mechanism implemented on top of ImGui functionality
+  * stretch and/or align any widget in horizontal or vertical direction

 * supports property binding

   * class variables can be managed through simple class wizard or from binding dialog